 Shelly Clements and her husband recently headed to the airport to take off on their long-awaited trip to Paris.
-There was just one problem.
-In all the planning, she had neglected to check the passport requirements for travel — and the news wasn’t good at the check-in counter.
+Unfortunately, for her, she didn’t have a valid passport.
+In all her planning, she had neglected to check the passport requirements for travel — and the news wasn’t good at the check-in counter.
 “Warning: You need a valid passport to take your dream vacation to Paris”

 Heather Gorawski says she never lied about her nationality when she visited Nicaragua recently.
 But she didn’t go out of her way to reveal she was American, either.
 “Is it safe to travel abroad in the Donald Trump era?”